 - Heartbeats feeling like rapid, pounding or fluttering

 Several diagnostic tests may be ordered by your physician.
 They include:

 - Chest X-ray to check the size of your heart and lungs and to look for fluid in or around the lungs.

 - Electrocardiogram (ECG or EKG), which records the heart rhythm.

 - (Holter monitor) to record your heart rhythm for a day or two.

-- Echocardiogram is the most important test to diagnose cardiomyopathy.
-It checks for an enlarged left ventricle, and it evaluates the amount of blood pumped by the heart.
+- An echocardiogram is the most important test to diagnose cardiomyopathy.
+It checks for an enlarged left ventricle and evaluates the amount of blood pumped by the heart.

 - Exercise stress test requires walking on the treadmill or riding a stationary bike while attached to an ECG.

 - MRI or CT scan reveals the size and function of the heart.